 The Haywires: The Haywires is a country inspired group that likes to sing and swing!
 They rehearse Fridays from 2 – 4 pm.

 Minds at Work: A rhythm and blues band, composed of 6 to 10 musicians, rehearses weekly on Fridays from 4 to 6 pm.
 Openings in Sax, Vocal, Trumpet, Low Brass and percussion.

-Musical Theatre: Pretty to the Bone is a musical about a family who’s teenaged daughter develops an eating disorder.
+MUSICAL THEATRE: Pretty to the one is a musical about a family who’s teenaged daughter develops an eating disorder.
 Based on a true story, this off broadway show has changed lives.
 We were really happy to put this show on in Dec 2016 and again at a local high school in May 2017.

 FOM Music Society Music Directors and Program Leaders

 Ben Beaudet directs Moodswing Orchestra, Haywires and Minds at Work